ssadedin/graxxia/README.md

 Graxxia
 =======

-Graxxia is an experiment to see how easy it is to bend Groovy to make it usable for the task of data analysis similar to languages such as R, Julia, etc, and also to libraries such as Pandas for Python.
+Graxxia is a library adds data analysis features to Groovy, similar to languages such as R, Julia, etc, and also to libraries such as Pandas for Python.

 It should be emphasised that there is nearly nothing in Graxxia itself that is not just a wrapper around other existing libraries.
 For example Matrix support all comes from Apache commons-math, parsing of CSV and TSV (tab separated) files comes from OpenCSV and GroovyCSV, etc.

 What can you do with Graxxia?
 You can get just a few interesting things: